dancer2222/ingestion_dashboard/readme.md

 Now you can access to web interface.
 Check it in your browser:
 - dashboard: `http://127.0.0.1:[NGINX_PORT]`.
 Login with your credentials
 - phpmyadmin: `http://127.0.0.1:[PMA_PORT]`

-## Troubleshooting

-Make sure that the directories within `storage` and `bootstrap/cache` are writable by web server or Laravel will not run .